-As can be seen above, there is a CCD temperature monitoring window at the right hand side of the panel.
-At switch-on, this will default to full power cooling with an end point of -40C (actual temperature) and, needless to say, this is rather extreme.
-I recommend changing the set point to about -10C for normal use, but you can go much colder if you are imaging during the winter months.
-Under indoor conditions, the low airflow will limit the cooling capability, and you should use a set point of no lower than -5C for stable cooling.
-You can determine the optimum settings for your camera and ambient conditions when you have some experience of using the system, but do not try to operate at extreme cooling when the air temperature is high.
-Connecting and using the external fan unit will improve the cooling by at least -5C and can give as much as -10C extra delta T. It is connected by using the 'Y' lead provided in the camera component set, as below:
+As can be seen above, there is a CCD temperature monitoring window at the top right hand side of the panel.
+I recommend using the set point to about -10C for general imaging, but you can go much colder - especially if you are imaging during the winter months.
+Under indoor conditions, the low airflow will limit the cooling capability, and you should use a set point of no lower than -10C for stable cooling.
+You can determine the optimum settings for your camera and ambient conditions when you have some experience of using the system, but do not try to operate at extreme cooling with air temperature is high.
+The external fan is helpful and is connected by using the 'Y' lead provided in the camera component set, as below: